York Gardens (Falconbrook Pumping Station)

 Falconbrook Pumping Station, York Gardens, London

-Frances Presley has been commissioned by Tideway to create a poem for a plaque on Falconbrook Pumping Station, and the poet based her response on the Falconbrook, a Lost River, prone to flooding, as well as major redevelopments of the area and their impact on green open space.
-She researched the site, which occupies part of York Gardens near Clapham Junction, through Tideway’s Heritage Interpretation Strategy, ‘Babylon to World City: Civic London’ and the site-specific narrative is also related to the emergence of the new sewer system.
+Frances Presley has been commissioned by Tideway to create a poem for a plaque next to Falconbrook Pumping Station, and the poet based her response on the Falconbrook, a lost river, prone to flooding - as well as major redevelopments of the area and their impact on the green open space.
+She undertook detailed research into the site, which occupies part of York Gardens near Clapham Junction.
+Drawing on Tideway’s Heritage Interpretation Strategy, ‘Babylon to World City: Civic London’.
+Her poem is also rooted in the specific history and character of the Falconbrook site, particularly its connection to the development of London’d modern sewer system.

 The other main element of the poem is the river itself.
 It has two tributaries which merge into one as they descend from the hills and, at times, threaten to submerge the inhabited land, so that the river has been redirected and channelled.
 In the final verse the river, the surrounding land, and people’s lives, are given equal value and are foregrounded, or rise up, through the writing.